pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/01_Within_V5/01_Workflow_Management.md

   - `state`
   - `status`
 - For migrating status information,
   - all data in `workflowId` needs to be migrated to `workflow` - convert from workflow id to a workflow name
+  - manually delete `workflowId` column, or set value to `0` for every record.
   - all data in `status` need to be migrated to `place` - ideally all places in the new configuration are called the same as the status were in the old configuration, then it is just a copy from one to the other column.